 Drinks – Mid-City has no shortage of great hangout spots.
 Choose from hundreds of beers served on an outdoor deck at Bayou Beer Garden.
 Vino lovers will adore Bayou Wine Garden next door.
 And if you really want the local experience, unwind over drinks and barbecue at Twelve Mile Limit, known for its budget-price craft cocktails.

-The Faubourg Marigny and Bywater is thriving with up-and-coming restaurants and nightlife that offer a whole new side the New Orleans experience.
+The Marigny and Bywater have nightlife that offer a whole new side to the New Orleans experience.

 Late-night music – A kaleidoscope of music clubs line Frenchmen Street, with brass bands on the street corners setting a syncopated beat.
 Start off with jazz at Snug Harbor, (two ticketed shows nightly) then grab a spot at d.b.a.,The Spotted Cat, and/or Blue Nile.
 Music goes into the wee hours and the people watching is excellent.